-3.260 Air pollution associated with London's road network has exceed statutory NO2 levels and needs active monitoring and management.
+4.13 Air pollution associated with London's road network has exceed statutory levels and needs active monitoring and management.
 Whilst noise complaints in the London Boroughs are more commonly associated with domestic noise, Building Regulations aim to manage the impact of noise from new domestic and industrial developments through good design.
 Furthermore, the increasing prevalence of sustainability standards such as BREEAM will also have a positive contribution.

-3.261 Development of an up-to-date local planning framework will ensure that ELJWP and development management policies seek to address the current sustainability issues (including noise).
-In the absence of the ELJWP, the policies in the NPPF and the Clean Air Strategy [See reference 151] would apply which support measures to improve air quality through traffic and travel management; to develop and enhance green infrastructure; and to direct new development to sustainable locations which limits the need to travel and offer a choice of transport modes.

-3.262 All local authorities have an obligation to declare AQMAs, via the Environment Act 1995, and develop action plans for improvement of air quality.
+- 4.14 Development of an up-to-date local planning framework will ensure that ELJWP and development management policies seek to address the current sustainability issues (including noise).
+In the absence of the ELJWP, the policies in the NPPF and the Clean Air Strategy [See reference 160] would apply which support measures to improve air quality through traffic and travel management; to develop and enhance green infrastructure; and to direct new development to sustainable locations which limits the need to travel and offer a choice of transport modes. - 4.15 All local authorities have an obligation to declare AQMAs, via the Environment Act 1995, and develop action plans for improvement of air quality.
 As set out in paragraph 3.246, each of the four boroughs has declared one AQMA that covers the whole borough.
-There is a risk that local air quality could be worsened by waste development, particularly through emissions from conventional fossil-fuel based transport of waste.

-3.263 The ELJWP could support a spatial strategy that will facilitate an increasingly effective and efficient network of waste facilities that will reduce the frequency and miles needed to be travelled by waste.
+There is a risk that local air quality could be worsened by waste development, particularly through emissions from conventional fossil-fuel based transport of waste. - 4.16 The ELJWP could support a spatial strategy that will facilitate an increasingly effective and efficient network of waste facilities that will reduce the frequency and miles needed to be travelled by waste.
 It could seek to use more sustainable alternatives to emission-generating fossil-fuel based road transport of waste.
-This could include switching to more sustainable modes of transport or to low and zero carbon road-based transport.

-3.264 The ELJWP could also support efficient and appropriate freight routes for transporting waste by road that avoid areas with the worst rates of air pollution - namely AQMAs.
+This could include switching to more sustainable modes of transport or to low and zero carbon road-based transport. - 4.17 The ELJWP could also support efficient and appropriate freight routes for transporting waste by road that avoid areas with the worst rates of air pollution namely AQMAs.

-Contains Ordnance Survey data © Crown copyright and database right 2024 Contains public sector information licensed under the Open Government Licence v3.0 © Sustrans 2024

-12681_001_ELJWP_Figures/12681_001_r1_Transport_Network_A3L 26/02/2024 EB:maslin_z
+East London Joint Waste Plan (ELJWP) - IIA

-Figure 3.1: Transport Network within the ELJWP Area
+Figure 4.2: Transport Network

-- D Study area

-- London borough

-- Outside of Greater London

-- ---- National Cycle Network (NCN)
+---- National Cycle Network (NCN)

-- Major road
+Major road

 - Railway